 While we might remember XlR8 for the wrong reasons, we need to remember that it was a monumental achievement, proving that the concept could work.
 (And how it could work better) This can be seen in parks all over the country.

 For more information including a timeline and video's please visit

 Front Seat View of the Texas Cyclone hosted on Meta Cafe

-"While we continually review our properties in order to determine the best allocation of resources, it is important to note that a unique set of circumstances applies to the AstroWorld property and this action should not be considered indicative of our intentions for any of our other parks," Burke said in a release.
+"While we continually review our properties in order to determine the best allocation of resources, it is important to note that a unique set of circumstances applies to the AstroWorld property and this action should not be considered indicative of our intentions for any of our other parks."

 Six Flags said it considered the park's performance in the past several years as well as issues over offsite parking rights related to Reliant Stadium and the Houston Livestock Show & Rodeo.